mch-fauzy/mkp-pos-api/README.md

 To access the API documentation using Swagger, follow these steps:

-1. Make sure the server is running locally.
+1. Make sure the server is running locally
-2. Open your web browser and go to [http://localhost:8080/swagger/doc.json/](http://localhost:8080/swagger/doc.json/).
+2. Open your web browser and go to [http://localhost:8080/swagger/doc.json/](http://localhost:8080/swagger/doc.json/)
-3. You'll see the Swagger UI interface with a list of endpoints, request parameters, and example requests/responses.
+3. You'll see the Swagger UI interface with a list of endpoints, request parameters, and example requests/responses
-4. You can interact with the API directly from the Swagger interface.
+4. You can interact with the API directly from the Swagger interface
-5. You can also use Postman Collection provided `mkp-pos-api.postman_collection.json` to interact with the endpoint.
+5. You can also use Postman Collection provided `mkp-pos-api.postman_collection.json` to interact with the endpoint

 ## API Endpoints